All Episodes

 Reporters apparently decided Democrats are not up to the job.

-Can't really blame them with Democrats reduced to Howard Dean's rants and Hillary Clinton's juvenile jab that President Bush looks like Alfred E. Newman, somebody has to offer a substantive alternative, and the press has volunteered.
+With Democrats reduced to Howard Dean's rants and Hillary Clinton's juvenile jab that President Bush looks like Alfred E. Newman, somebody has to offer a substantive alternative and the press has volunteered.

-That they are basically liberals with press passes has been documented by virtually Every study that measures reporters' political ID and issues positions.
+That they are basically liberals with press passes has been documented by virtually every study that measures reporters' political ID and issues positions.

 Instead of providing unvarnished facts obtained by aggressive but fair-minded reporting, the media will be reduced to providing comfort food to ideological comrades.

-Already in lower esteem by the public than lawyers in Congress, the press risks lose looking like a special interest group.
+Already in lower esteem by the public than lawyers in Congress, the press risks looking like a special interest group.

 If anybody resigned when Kerry demanded it, Washington would be empty.